This is the featured image of the Subway Series: Station and Train blog article.

 Red Line Announcement

 This sample was quite piercing.
-It was tough to find the beauty in this one – but with a lot of fine edits and a little compression and filtering I got something cool.
+It was tough to find the beauty in this one – but with a lot of fine edits and a little compression and filtering - I got something cool.
 I also sent this one to my return reverb and return delay.
-The last “ehhh” that you here in the treated audio example was made by time stretching her last syllable.
+The last "eh" you hear in the treated audio example was made by time stretching her previous syllable.

 Google.
 Red line